Thank You for Your Support!

-Help us reach our goal of sending 400 bags of Wisconsin milk to Peru!
+of Project Milk!
+Help us reach our goal of sending 800 bags of Wisconsin milk to Peru each year!

 How the project works:

-- Shipped to Casa Hogar Juan Pablo II in Lurín, Peru; home to 64 orphans
+- Shipped to Casa Hogar Juan Pablo II in Lurín, Peru; home to 72 children, families and staff

-- Casa Hogar works with other local orphanages to trade the powdered milk for other things that the children need such as pigs or vegetables
+- Casa Hogar works with other local orphanages and service organizations to trade the powdered milk for resources

 How much do we need?